sazzy4o/multiprocess-pool/README.md

 - 🔥 [Blazing](https://twitter.com/acdlite/status/974390255393505280) fast
 - 🚫 No dependencies!
 - 🤖 Supports running functions and worker scripts on another process
-- 🚀 Can signifcantly speed up your code
+- 🚀 Signifcantly speed up your code
-- 🔒 Supports TypeScript
+- 🔒 TypeScript Support
 - 😌 Simple to use and easy to learn

 ## Installation